abhiTronix/vidgear/docs/gears/writegear/compression/overview.md

 In Compression mode, WriteGear API provide a complete, flexible & robust wrapper around [**FFmpeg**](https://ffmpeg.org/) - a leading multimedia framework.

 This mode can process real-time video frames into a lossless compressed format with any suitable specification in just few easy lines of codes.
-These specifications include setting video/audio properties such as `bitrate, codec, framerate, resolution, subtitles,  etc.`, and also performing complex tasks such as multiplexing video with audio in real-time _(see this [usage example](../usage/#using-compression-mode-with-live-audio-input))_, while handling all errors robustly.
+These specifications include setting video/audio properties such as `bitrate, codec, framerate, resolution, subtitles,  etc.`, and also performing complex tasks such as [Live-Streaming](../usage/#using-compression-mode-for-streaming-urls) _(such as for Twitch)_, multiplexing video with audio in real-time _(see this [usage example](../usage/#using-compression-mode-with-live-audio-input))_, while handling all errors robustly.

+Plus, you can even [Stream Live _(such as for Twitch)_ easily](../usage/#using-compression-mode-for-streaming-urls) with this Compression Mode.

 &nbsp;